 Some complex programmes require a wide range of these skills to ‘reverse-engineer’ an aircraft model from sparse data sets.
 We specialise in reverse engineering and are often approached to support aircraft design and modification programmes where original OEM data is unavailable or prohibitively expensive.
 Our niche capabilities and experience enable us to recreate accurate data for a fraction of the cost of purchasing from the original OEM.

-Typical modification programmes have included: passenger-to-freighter conversions; integration of new stores; new landing gear; increased gross weight; added equipment (internal and external); aerodynamic shape changes; engine modifications; hush-kits; structural and equipment modifications; and aerial fire-fighting conversions.
+Typical modification programmes that we get involved in include: passenger-to-freighter conversions; integration of new stores; new landing gear; increased gross weight; added equipment (internal and external); aerodynamic shape changes; engine modifications; hush-kits; structural and equipment modifications; and aerial fire-fighting conversions.